-After a decade and a half of above average growth, the confidence of African countries and their leaders has increased markedly.
+After a decade and a half of above-average growth, the confidence of African countries and their leaders has increased markedly.
 As in the optimistic 1960s, the continent is searching once again for a model to transform its economy and eradicate poverty.
 The donor-driven policies that African countries have pursued for decades have yielded few results.
 They now look at the “developmental states” in Asia and Latin America as possible role models.
 The new thinking emphasizes an enhanced direct role for the state in the economy, including public-private partnerships and supporting “national champions.”
-However, implementation is a challenge, especially for small and fragile economies, and in light of the much changed global economy.
-The lecture will discuss the plausibility of the developmental state model in African countries, given their geography, socio-economic diversity, fiscal constraints, and implementation record.
+However, implementation is a challenge, especially for small and fragile economies, and in light of the much-changed global economy.
+The lecture discussed the plausibility of the developmental state model in African countries, given their geography, socio-economic diversity, fiscal constraints, and implementation record.

 Steve Kayizzi-Mugerwa, Ph.D., Africa House Visiting Scholar